lkodinsson/MARS/Basic/Maneuvers.md

 ## Advancing Strike

 **Specializations:** Finesse, Martial, Unarmed

 **Stamina Cost:** 1
 **Action Speed:** Swift

-Move 1m closer to a target 1m outside your melee attack range, or within your melee attack range but father than 1m from you, then make a melee attack on that target.
+Move 1m closer to a target 1m outside your melee attack range, or within your melee attack range but father than 1m from you, then make a melee attack on that target with +1 to hit.

 ## Back-step Strike

 **Specializations:** Finesse, Martial, Ranged, Unarmed

 **Stamina Cost:** 1
 **Action Speed:** Swift

 **Duration:** 1 Round

 Make an attack with -2 to hit, then you may move backward 1m.
 If you do move backward, get +2 to armour class against the first attack from the target for the duration.

 ## Battle Cry

 **Specializations:** Finesse, Martial, Ranged, Unarmed

 **Stamina Cost:** 1
 **Action Speed:** Swift

 **Duration:** 1 Round

 Each ally within 30m gets +1 to their next attack or defense roll (whichever is first) for the duration.

 ## Bullrush

 **Specializations:** Martial, Unarmed

 **Stamina Cost:** 2
 **Action Speed:** Full